toshimitsu-o/Chat-Angular-Webapp/README.md

 ## Data Structure

 The following diagram depicts the data structure in this program.
-Each is stored as a JSON file in the Node server which will be replaced by MongoDB data collections at later stage of the development.
-These files are read and saved via the Express server.
+Each is stored in MongoDB cluster database collections.
+These MongoDB collections are read and saved via API provided by the Express server.

 ![Class Diagram](https://github.com/toshimitsu-o/3813ICT-assignment/blob/main/Chatsystemdiagram.png "Class Diagram")

 ### Client side

-The data of the extended user from the server will be saved to the local session storage when users sign in.
+The data of the user from the server will be saved to the local session storage when users sign in.
 The session storage will be cleared when users log out.

 ## REST API